a-morales/kwm/README.md

 are at least two windows opened that the user can activate through mouse-over.
 If less than two windows are open, simply do a single mouseclick on a/the window/desktop.

-In addition to this, a lot of Mac Applications will start at the position they were in previously,
-and will appear on the wrong monitor.
-This will most likely crash *Kwm* as of now.

 *Kwm* requires access to osx accessibility.
 Creating a certificate and codesigning the binary works as well.
 Tested on Osx El Capitan (10.11.1 / 10.11.2).